 For women, guys don’t want to hear about your conquests either!
 We don’t want to hear about how popular your are, or how many Facebook friends you have.

-We certainly don’t want to know that your ex-boyfriend was some hunky tycoon, well maybe.
-We just want to hear about you and your ambitions and dreams.
+We certainly don't want to know that your ex-boyfriend was some hunky tycoon, well maybe.
+At the end of the day, we just want to hear about you and your ambitions and dreams.

 Related: How To Get A Rich Guy Or Husband